 Rhythm-jin:

-Our new jin dedicated to playing all kinds of rhythm games (except for DDR).
+Rhythm-jin is dedicated to playing all kinds of rhythm games (except for DDR).
 We have a wide variety of options like Groove Coaster, Hatsune Miku: Project Diva, Osu, Beatsaber and more!

 Shoubu-jin: